2 Things Your Resume Should Be Doing

 Your goal, then, should be to clearly and concisely show that you have the skills and experience that match the skills and experience your manager needs.
 So tailor your resume to match the job types and/or job descriptions for which you’re applying.

 Focus on creating 1 resume for every type of job type you’d be interested in.
 It’s easier to make small tweaks to a tailored resume when you come across an awesome opportunity than it is to have to completely rewrite a new resume.
 Have your resumes ready.
 Stop missing out on jobs you’d love because your resume isn’t tailored.

 Example: If you’re a brain surgeon who loves fashion and wants a part-time job as a stylist at Macy’s, then guess what?
 You need 1 resume (or CV) for brain surgeon jobs and 1 resume for fashion stylist jobs.
 Get it?

-When your resume lands on a recruiter’s desk, (s)he should have to ask, “Why did this person apply to THIS job?”
+When your resume lands on a recruiter’s desk, (s)he should not have to ask, “Why did this person apply for THIS job?”

 In the meantime, continue to track all of your successes and acquired skills.
 Don’t get so comfortable that you forget how awesome you are, have been, and how much more awesome you’ll be.

 Also, you can take advantage of this free, 5-module audio course that will give you tips and tricks to rebirth your resume so that recruiters and hiring managers can see just how amazing you are.
 It also comes with a cover letter and resume template that will provide you the foundation to rebirth your resume.